-What the EPA 608 Type I Certification Covers
+What the EPA 608 Type I Certification Covers (EPA 608 Practice Test)

 Type I certification governs small appliances — factory-sealed systems containing five pounds or less of refrigerant.
 These include domestic refrigerators, window air conditioners, PTAC units, vending machines, and water coolers.
 Because the compressor is hermetically sealed at the factory, technicians use specialized recovery techniques that differ from larger open-drive systems.